gnlmano/ManoG/README.md

 4. GridSearching for optimal value of K is redundant in this case as using $K = \sqrt{N}$ without tuning yields an almost perfect classifier.
 As KNN is a lazy algorithm, it doesn't make sense to search wide ranges of K.
 5. To overcome over-fitting, I try removing redundant and highly correlated features.
 But this does not improve the classification.
 I hypothesize that the KNN algorith is not well-suited for this dataset.
 Using a SVM classifier without any tuning on the same pipeline yields a test-set accuracy aboe 90% (SVM repo will be uploaded soon).

----
-remote_theme: pages-themes/merlot@v0.2.0
-plugins:
-- jekyll-remote-theme # add this line to the plugins list if you already have one